Persian carpet: History

-The Pazyryk carpet: Earliest pile-woven carpet
+Pazyryk carpet

 The Pazyryk carpet was excavated in 1949 from the grave of a Scythian nobleman in the Pazyryk Valley of the Altai Mountains in Siberia.
 Radiocarbon testing indicated that the Pazyryk carpet was woven in the 5th century BC.
 This carpet is 183 × 200 cm and has 36 symmetrical knots per cm2 (232 per inch2).
 The advanced technique used in the Pazyryk carpet indicates a long history of evolution and experience in weaving.
 It is considered the oldest known carpet in the world.
-Its central field is a deep red color and it has two animal frieze borders proceeding in opposite directions accompanied by guard stripes.
+Its central field is a deep red colour and it has two animal frieze borders proceeding in opposite directions accompanied by guard stripes.
 The inner main border depicts a procession of deer, the outer men on horses, and men leading horses.
 The horse saddlecloths are woven in different designs.
 The inner field contains 4 × 6 identical square frames arranged in rows on a red ground, each filled by identical, star-shaped ornaments made up by centrally overlapping x- and cross-shaped patterns.
-The design of the carpet already shows the basic arrangement of what was to become the standard oriental carpet design: A field with repeating patterns, framed by a main border in elaborate design, and several secondary borders.
+The design of the carpet already shows the basic arrangement of what was to become the standard oriental carpet design: a field with repeating patterns, framed by a main border in elaborate design, and several secondary borders.

 The discoverer of the Pazyryk carpet, Sergei Rudenko, assumed it to be a product of the contemporary Achaemenids.
 Whether it was produced in the region where it was found, or is a product of Achaemenid manufacture, remains subject to debate.
 Its fine weaving and elaborate pictorial design hint at an advanced state of the art of carpet weaving at the time of its production.

 Early fragments

 There are documentary records of carpets being used by the ancient Greeks.
-Homer, assumed to have lived around 850 BC, writes in Ilias XVII,350 that the body of Patroklos is covered with a "splendid carpet".
 In Odyssey Book VII and X "carpets" are mentioned.
 Pliny the Elder wrote (nat.
 VIII, 48) that carpets ("polymita") were invented in Alexandria.
-It is unknown whether these were flatweaves or pile weaves, as no detailed technical information is provided in the Greek and Latin texts.
+It is unknown whether these were flat-weaves or pile weaves, as no detailed technical information is provided in the Greek and Latin texts.

 Flat-woven kilims dating to at least the fourth or fifth century AD were found in Turfan, Hotan prefecture, East Turkestan, China, an area which still produces carpets today.
-Rug fragments were also found in the Lop Nur area, and are woven in symmetrical knots, with 5-7 interwoven wefts after each row of knots, with a striped design, and various colours.
+Rug fragments were also found in the Lop Nur area, and are woven in symmetrical knots, with 5–7 interwoven wefts after each row of knots, with a striped design, and various colours.
 They are now in the Victoria and Albert Museum, London.
 Other fragments woven in symmetrical as well as asymmetrical knots have been found in Dura-Europos in Syria, and from the At-Tar caves in Iraq, dated to the first centuries AD.

 These rare findings demonstrate that all the skills and techniques of dyeing and carpet weaving were already known in western Asia before the first century AD.